mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Question**: [Roshi](glossary#roshi)?
 In Dogen’s writings, the water reflects the Moon?
 What is the water right now?

-**Katagiri**: Water is, according to Dogen’s understanding, that is the whole universe.
+**Katagiri**: Water, according to Dogen’s understanding, is the whole universe.
 That water is occupying a certain space; water is the universe.
 When the water becomes one with the moon, when the water reflects the moon, at that time, water is not water, water is the whole universe.
 At that time, there is no combination of water and moon.

 So, if you see the water, immediately there is the moon.
 But that moon doesn’t appear.
 That’s why Dogen Zenji says, “When one is bright, the other one is dark.”
 That means water appears.
 That water is really the blooming of the universe.
 Not water; the universe.

-The universe includes moon, water, tree, birds; that is the real meaning of the water’s life.
+The universe includes moon, water, tree, birds.
+That is the real meaning of the water’s life.

 #### 1:08:19